 The average interest rate 12.49% as of October 2020, with more than 340,000 investors registered from all over the world, €6bn invested, and an average investment of €4,128 and more €100,000,000 in interest paid to investors.
 Mintos is also the only double award winner at the annual AltFi awards of 2019.

 Another important statistic to look at is the loan book growth, and here again, Mintos is doing very well as can be seen in the following screenshot.

 The total money invested so far is higher than 2.2 billion Euros, which is a staggering number for such a young platform.
-There is no doubt that Mintos is the biggest player in P2P lending in Europe at the moment.
+There is no doubt that Mintos is the biggest player in P2P lending in Europe at the moment, with over 50% market share of the total p2p lending market.
 There are some good competitors, but none of them provide the security and track record that Mintos does.

 Mintos is a platform that is in line with EU law, so when you invest you won’t have any trouble with your accountant or tax authorities back home in terms of explaining what you are doing.

 Finally and very importantly, Mintos as a company is profitable, so they are not only running on investor money but are actually turning a profit, which means that they have a much higher chance of standing the test of time compared to some other competitors that are still in startup mode.

 The biggest number of investors come from Germany, Spain and the Czech Republic respectively, but this is mostly a reflection of those countries’ familiarity with this type of investing.
 There are more than 340,000 investors that have used Mintos and they come from 90+ countries.